jaspector

 Monday-Friday, 8:00 AM to 5:00 PM (Mountain Time)

-Typical inspection sequence: Typical residential sequence: footing, underground utilities, framing/rough-in, insulation, rough electrical (CID), rough plumbing, final electrical, final plumbing, final mechanical, final building, Certificate of Occupancy.
+Typical sequence: Typical residential sequence: footing, underground utilities, framing/rough-in, insulation, rough electrical (CID), rough plumbing, final electrical, final plumbing, final mechanical, final building, Certificate of Occupancy.
 Historic District inspectors pay particular attention to exterior materials and finishes.

 Electrical permits and inspections administered by NM CID Electrical Bureau.
 Contact CID Northern Regional Office at 505-476-4700.